Neurodivergence & Special Needs

 Gentle reflections on homeschooling, neurodivergence, slow living, and seasonal family life in the west of Ireland.
 Sage Haven is a quiet corner for parents seeking rhythm, rest, and realness beyond the mainstream.

-Got Kids Newsletter by Got Kids?
+Got Kids Newsletter by GOT KIDS?

 Newsletter written by two certified speech pathologists and childrens' book authors.
 We write about all things early childhood and offer strategies and suggestions for helping kids learn to communicate.